This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How is psoriasis diagnosed?

-Your caregiver will ask about your health history.
+Your healthcare provider will ask about your health history.
 He may also want to know if you have other family members who have psoriasis.
 Psoriasis is usually diagnosed after a careful examination of your skin, scalp, and nails.
 Blood tests and x-rays may also be needed.

 How is psoriasis treated?